dij0s/PETAL/thesis/bachelor_thesis.typ

     [4], [Good quality, minor issues, genuinely useful for municipal planning.], [5], [Exceptional—accurate, specific, actionable, perfect methodology alignment.], ),
-  caption: "Ordinal evaluation grid for criteria in the benchmarking framework", ) <scoring_grid_llm>
+  caption: "Five-point ordinal evaluation scale used in the LLM-as-a-judge benchmarking framework to assess AI agent responses across multiple criteria.
+Each score represents a quality level from (1) fundamentally flawed to (5) exceptional performance.", ) <evaluation_grid>

 These criteria are based on the most frequent types of errors, encountered during the continuous assessment of the solution.